Telefonica/scanorama/README.md

 This is a form of **prompt injection**.
 Scanorama helps you identify such potentially "poisoned" tool descriptions before they can cause harm.

-For a deeper dive into how these vulnerabilities can be exploited, check out this research: [Understanding and Mitigating Prompt Injection in MCP-based Agents](https://github.com/alexgarabt/agents-poison) <!-- TODO: Replace with the actual link if different or more relevant -->
+Research about how MCP tool description can be exploited to take control of LLM agents: [Understanding and Mitigating Prompt Injection in MCP-based Agents](https://github.com/alexgarabt/agents-poison)

----

-## 🎬 Quick Demo & Visual Overview

-**(TODO: INSERT A GIF OR EMBED A SHORT VIDEO DEMONSTRATING SCANORAMA IN ACTION HERE)**

-This section will visually walk you through:
-1. Cloning a repository.
-2. Running Scanorama against it.
-3. Interpreting the console report.
-4. Viewing the JSON output.

 ---